TheCodingRocket/TheCodingRocket/README.md

 ### Hello World 👋
+I  am a Programmer that is focused on making Web and Game Development using Javascript.
+Right now i'm currently learning Python to do Data Science and Statistics.

 Here are some things about myself:

+- ⚡ I am still in middle school, 7th Grade
+- 👯 I'm 13
 - 🔭 I’m currently working on Web Develpment
 - 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on Game Development